 It’s that time of year again, spring cleaning, and being organized is the hot topic of conversation.
-Everywhere you look, friends, celebrities and news outlets are promoting the life-changing power of organization.
+Everywhere you look, organizational tips are flying around.
+Friends, celebrities and news outlets are promoting the life-changing power of organizing your life.

 What is a busy parent to do?